Israeli Air Force Flight Academy: Basics phase

 This phase lasts about five months.
-It includes a complex infantry course (including navigation, survival, etc.), parachuting course, hand to hand combat, escaping workshop, Officers Ordination and Academic Studies (lasts about five weeks).
-At the end of this phase the cadets receive an air crew pin, which is equivalent to the platoon commander pin which is granted to graduates of officers school.
+It includes a complex infantry course (including navigation, survival, etc.), parachuting course, hand to hand combat, escaping workshop, and Officers Ordination.
+The cadets also undergo a series of six-week academic courses on aerodynamics, airplane structure, and other topics.

-Immediately after the end of the five months of the basic phase the trainees undergo test flights in the T-6 Texan II which determine their distribution to the various departments: combat pilots, helicopter pilots and navigators.
+Immediately after the end of the five months of the basic phase there is a testing period followed by the placement of cadets in the various formations: combat pilots, helicopter pilots and navigators.
+The cadets undergo test flights in more complex aircraft.
+Combat pilot, helicopter pilot, transport pilot, and navigator cadets fly different aircraft.
+At the end of the phase, the cadets receive an IAF pin in a ceremony at Masada.
 Cadets who are dropped from the course at this phase can request to join the UAV operators course, or choose to serve as non-flying officers in the Israeli Air Force—such as air controllers, base security specialists or intelligence officers.